We have updated this FAQ in light of the latest HMRC guidance published on 16 September 2020.

 A number of guidance documents have been published by HMRC and BEIS to explain the Scheme and how to make a claim.
 They include:

-- Examples of how to work out 80% of your employees' wages, National Insurance contributions and pension contributions (last updated 22 May)
+- Examples of how to calculate your employees' wages, National Insurance contributions and pension contributions (last updated 11 September)

 - HM Treasury direction on the Coronavirus Job Retention Scheme (published 15 April)